dkderk/E05a-Input/README.md

 # E05-Input

+Added to the scripts to make the label display where the mouse cursor is and added inputs to allow the player to move the ship with wasd.

 This is an exercise to help you become accustomed to how Godot treats user input.

 Instructions are as follows: